internaut/iReacTIVision/README.md

 Supported devices
 -----------------

-So far, the software only was tested on Apple's iPad 2, but should also run on an iPhone or other iOS devices (with small modifications).
+So far, the software was tested on Apple's iPad (2nd and 3rd generation), but should also run on an iPhone or other iOS devices (with small modifications).